mansoor-cod/scripts/README.md

 Contributions are always welcome!

-See `contributing.md` for ways to get started.
+contact @ www.mansoor.cf for more info

 ## 🔗 Links